Casper64/vaunt/README.md

 ```
 ### Templates

-(due to a bug in v you need to add an extra space before the last ")

 ```v
 // url adds '.html' after the url if the site is being generated
 // usage: `href="@{app.url('/my-page')}"`